fbpx

 Vasectomy Treatment

 Men can have a vasectomy, a minor operation, to avoid getting pregnant.
 The tubes that transfer sperm from the testicles to the penis are severed, obstructed, or sealed during this procedure.
 This causes sperm to separate from the sperm during a man’s ejaculation.
-It is impossible for a men to make a woman pregnant without sperm in the semen.
-When they know that they don’t want to have any more children or any children at all, many men decide for a vasectomy.
+Men can’t make a woman pregnant without sperm in the semen.
+When they know that they don’t want to have any more children or any children at all, many men decide to have a vasectomy.

 How it Works